-Located near Columbus Circle, Zai Lai is a cozy Homestyle Taiwanese Spot Serving Family Favorites including Rice Bowls, Noodles, and Street Eats
+Located near Columbus Circle, Zai Lai is a cozy Homestyle Taiwanese All-day Eatery Serving Family Favorites including Rice Bowls, Noodles, and Street Eats

 by chef edward huang